-Most parents want to protect their children not only from physical danger, but also from the emotional pain that life can bring.
-While we accept that small hurts will happen -- a disagreement with a sibling or friend, the loss of a toy - we usually believe we're helping our young children by sheltering them from the bigger problems that can occur such as a serious illness, financial issues or marital problems.
+As parents we want to protect our children not only from physical danger but also from the emotional pain that life can bring.
+While we accept that small hurts will happen -- a disagreement with a sibling or friend, the loss of a toy -- we usually believe we're helping our children by sheltering them from the bigger problems.

 Unfortunately, being overly protective can do harm.
-Kids are usually more aware of bad news than we suspect, but often get the details wrong and may even feel responsible for what has happened.
+Kids are usually more aware of bad news than we suspect but often get the details wrong and may even feel responsible for the problem.

-Most children know when a family is having problems, even if nobody has said anything directly to them.
-But, kids frequently get the news in bits and pieces that add up to an incomplete, confusing and often frightening picture.
+Most children know when a family is having problems, even if nothing is said directly to them.
+But kids frequently get the news in bits and pieces that add up to an incomplete, confusing and even frightening picture.

 The solution is to share information with your children.
-No child needs all the gory details of a job loss or a troubled marriage, but should have enough age-appropriate information to feel included and part of something important to the family.
+No child needs all the gory details of a job loss or a troubled marriage, but he or she should have enough age-appropriate information to feel included and part of something important to the family.

 Start by reassuring your children that what is happening is not their fault.
-Kids are used to being blamed for messing up, and they often assume that when trouble happens, whether it's economic woes or marital strife, it's usually because of something they did.
+Kids are used to being blamed for messing up and often assume that when trouble happens, whether it's work woes or marital strife, it's usually because of something they did.